Updated March 2018

 Here is some basic weather information for understanding my blog:

 GFS model is a global weather model and is the “Global Forecast System” model.
-(It is what used to be called the AVN/MRF model (AVN=aviation, MRF= medium range forecast model
+(It used to be called the AVN/MRF model (AVN=aviation, MRF= medium range forecast model.)

-The GFS is a global spectral model (its physics is based on waveform physics) and it models the entire globe.
+The GFS is a global – it models the entire globe.
 It’s a relatively coarse resolution model, not as fine a resolution as the NAM described below, however it is very advanced.
 The GFS is run four times a day.
 While not as ‘fine’ a resolution as the NAM model, the GFS model has wonderful features and is the one I usually bet on.
-The GFS is constantly improved and its most recent update was in January 2015.
+The GFS is constantly improved with regular ongoing updates.

 Another subset of the model, the GFSX (X for extended) also predicts over longer ranges, as much as 144 hours to 384 hours into the future.

 As mentioned NAM has different physics than the GFS and is a higher resolution model.
-It attempts to predict in areas as small as 4 km in area.
+It attempts to predict in areas as small as 3 km in area.
 In meteorology, that scale is referred to as a “mesoscale” area.
 (Thunderstorms are mesoscale weather events.)
+Higher resolution doesn’t always mean more accurate.

 The NAM is not a global model and only predicts for North America.
 It’s run four times daily and the usual form predicts 84 hours into the future.
 Experimental extended versions are being developed.

 NAVGEM is the model developed and used by the US NAVY.
 A global model, somewhat similar in coverage as the GFS, but different physics.
 Run four times a day.
-I find it very useful for hurricane predictions
+I used to find it useful for hurricane prediction, but recent changes in the model haven’t been good.

 GFS MOS and the NAM (Eta) MOS: MOS stands for Model Output Statistics.
-MOS data are statistically based forecasts for up to 84 hours (NAM and GFS) or 144 hours (GFSX or GFS eXtended) and
+MOS data are statistically based forecasts for up to 84 hours (NAM and GFS) or 144 hours (GFSX or GFS eXtended).

 The MOS predicts temperature, humidity and precipitation probabilities every 3, 6 and 12 hours, depending upon the specific MOS output .
 MOS forecasts use historical data and reinterpret the raw data for specific locations.
 However, MOS forecasts do not correct for model biases.

-LAMP Forecast: An hourly forecast, rerun every hour and based on the GFS
+GFS LAMP Forecast: A short range hourly forecast, rerun every hour and based on the GFS, extending about 24 hours.

-Other models include the DIGEX, Canadian GEMS, MM5, UKMET, ECMWF.
+Other country models include the Canadian GEMS, UKMET, ECMWF.

 All models have their specific biases, inaccuracies, etc. New forms of each model are constantly being developed and tested.